8 November 2017

 I wonder what they’d make then of the modern approach to leadership in elite sport.
 At the recent 2017 CONQA: Elite Sport Summit, almost every speaker who took the stage encouraged a holistic and inclusive style of leadership.

-A leader who is able to obtain the collective buy-in from every individual within an organisation can create a cohesive unit with everyone pulling in the same direction.
-Modern coaches, managers and captains will tell you that the best way to do this is to appeal to treat everyone with respect and forgo the old dictatorial style of coaching.
+A leader who is able to obtain the collective buy-in from every individual within an organisation can create a cohesive unit, with everyone pulling in the same direction.
+Modern coaches, business leaders, managers and captains will tell you that the best way to do this is to appeal to treat everyone with respect and forgo the old dictatorial style of coaching.

 But does that mean that the old school has gone the way of the dinosaurs?
 Is there any room for the authoritative leader who doles out instructions with an iron will?

-According to Ben Ryan, the man whose face now adorns Fiji’s 50 cent coin after he helped guide the men’s 7s rugby team to Olympic gold in Rio last year, the message hinges on its delivery.
+According to Ben Ryan, the man whose face now adorns Fiji’s 50 cent coin after he helped guide the men’s 7s rugby team to Olympic gold in 2016, the message hinges on its delivery.

-“It’s how you frame it,” Ryan said at the Elite Sport Summit in Cape Town in October this year.
+“It’s how you frame it,” Ryan said at the 2017 Elite Sport Summit in Cape Town.
 “You have to set your programme out right so that “my way” is actually “our way”.
 Any decision that is made is one made by the collective and not because the coach has changed his mind.
 I can be dictatorial about what we’ve decided together but not what I’ve decided as an individual.”

 Speaking at the event, Grant Downie, head of performance at Manchester City’s academy, echoed Ryan’s sentiments but added, “We’re in a world that needs individuals to feel empowered.
 It is important to get buy-in but we’ll always need leaders.
 It’s important to get the balance right.”